The White Polar Bear Project

-In the age of selfie sticks and Snapchat it can be difficult for students studying abroad to connect to their host culture.
+In the age of social media, it can be difficult for students studying abroad to connect to their host culture.
 It's easy to tell students to get off their phones and connect with the world around them.
-However, as Dostoevsky pointed out, if you tell someone not to think about something, they won't be able to stop thinking about it.
+However, as Dostoevsky pointed out if you tell someone not to think about something, they won't be able to stop thinking about it.
 We realize telling students to get off their phones is ineffective, so we've decided to work with technology to try to help them develop a deeper understanding of the culture they’re in and create stronger memories through active attention.
 To do this, we’ve created a number of mindfulness activities that students can do anywhere in the world, which they can access by downloading our app.

 ***These questions were not designed to be appropriate for every destination, therefore we ask our students to pursue options that are safe, accessible and appropriate for the culture they are in.***

 - Do the people around you drink out of paper cups or do they use travel mugs?
 What about plastic water bottles?
 Are places to recycle prominent?

 - Go into a local grocery store or market.
 Look at the produce, where is it from?
 What does it look like?
 How are things packaged?

 - If possible, eat lunch outside, if not, eat lunch near a window.
 Observe little changes outside while you eat.

 - Look at the cars: What are they like?
 How are they powered?
 Is there a lot of traffic due to cars?
 How else do people get around?

 - Look at the homes, what are they built out of?
 Are they close together or far apart?
 Do they have outdoor space?

 - Listen to the way people speak.
 Is it loudly or softly?
 Formally or informally?

 - Notice the role of gender where you live.
 What is one thing that you notice about men?
 What is one thing that you notice about women?